(855) 575-6376

 What Is Talc Pleurodesis?

 Pleurodesis is a procedure in which medical talc is introduced into the pleural space, the area between the lung and the chest wall.
 The goal is to cause the lung linings (the pleura) to adhere to each other, helping to prevent the recurrent accumulation of fluid or air.
+The choice of method, including the selection of sclerosing agents, chest tube sizes, and pain management strategies, is crucial and can vary based on patient needs and institutional practices.
 This is typically done using a chest drain to deliver the talc.
+The drainage tube plays a vital role in the procedure by allowing the removal of fluid and the administration of treatment through the tube once the fluid has been drained.
+This procedure is a form of chemical pleurodesis, which is particularly used in cases of secondary pneumothorax in elderly patients with severe emphysema.

 With our firm’s commitment to helping families navigate the challenges posed by asbestos-related health issues, we offer insights into both the medical and legal aspects surrounding talc pleurodesis.
 Specializing in cases of mesothelioma and asbestos exposure, we are dedicated to offering comprehensive legal guidance and compassionate care while we fight for your rights.